 /var/log/tuleap/burndown_syslog: contains information on the generation of burndowns by the tracker plugin.

-/var/log/tuleap/burnup_syslog: contains information on the generation of burnups by the agile dashboard plugin.
+/var/log/tuleap/burnup_syslog: contains information on the generation of burnups by the backlog plugin.

 /var/log/tuleap/project_xml_import_syslog: contains information specific to the XML project import process.